nononanon8/WritingInteractiveManager/README.md

 # WritingInteractiveManager
 Download, view, and archive interactive stories from Writing.com.

-Nothing is in a usable state yet.
+Console app works mostly, but it and the library need more error resistance.

 /WIMCore/ : Library for interacting with Writing.com.
 Can be used if you want to make your own app interface.
 /WIMConsole/ : Terminal app mainly for debugging.
 Should be cross-platform through .NET Core.
-/WIMWindows/ : Windows Forms app for desktop.
+/WIMWindows/ : Windows Forms app for desktop (not started).
 Android app also planned.